isomerpages/imda-codesg/events/workshops/_posts/2018-12-07-digital-maker-create-a-mini-remote-control-robotic-vehicle-with-microbit.md

 ![hi](/images/events/generic-event-image.jpg)

 This workshop is suitable for participants **aged 10 and above**.
-Registration is required at library e-kiosks or click here to register.
+Registration is required at library e-kiosks or click <a href="https://www.nlb.gov.sg/golibrary2/e/digital-maker-create-your-own-mini-remote-control-robotic-vehicle-using-microbit-pixel-labsnlb-31368532" target="_blank">here</a> to register.

 **Participate in our <Create your own mini remote control robotic vehicle>  Digital Maker workshop and bring home a micro:bit!
 In this 2-hour workshop, you will be introduced to the micro:bit hardware, the block-based programming environment and to program the push buttons and accelerometer as a form of input.
 The participants will also learn how to:**